Efficient Evaluation Methods for Neural Architecture Search: A Survey: Challenges and Future Directions

 \subsection{Multi-task Prediction}

 Multi-task prediction refers that EEMs require predicting the multiple performance values in multiple tasks of the same architecture.
 Moreover, there is an inner correlation between the multiple labels of the same architecture.
 The multi-task situation often appears in multi-task learning.
 Specifically, multi-task learning leverages the useful information between different but related tasks to improve the generalizability of networks~\cite{zhang2021survey}.
 Multi-task learning has become a hot topic because it can save computational overhead by applying one network to multiple tasks.
 Furthermore, training one network on multiple tasks can also improve generalization.
 In multi-task learning, we need to estimate the performance of the architectures on multiple tasks.
 Some researchers have observed this problem and work on it.
 For example, Huang \textit{et al.}~\cite{huang2022arch} embedded the tasks as a part of the input to achieve the prediction of multiple labels.
+Shala \textit{et al.}~\cite{shala2022transfer} proposed a transferable performance predictor with deep-kernel Gaussian processes to predict the performance architectures on different datasets.
 To promote the development of multi-task prediction, Duan \textit{et al.}~\cite{duan2021transnas} proposed a benchmarking dataset (called TransNAS-Bench-101).
 Specifically, TransNAS-Bench-101 involves the performance of $51,464$ architectures across seven tasks such as classification, regression, pixel-level prediction, and self-supervised tasks.
-However, the works on this are fairly limited.
+However, the work on this is fairly limited.
 With the success of multi-task learning in real-world deployment scenarios, we believe that the EEMs for multi-task are a promising future research direction.